manish978973/VLBA_SEASON_FORECASTING/README.md

 <h2>Description of Weather forecasting tool</h1>
 <p1>A weather forecasting tool built using Machine learning tools (Prophet) which predicts the weather data and hence finds the flights routes as its linked with flight API.</p1>

+The set up was completely deployed and tested on <a href="https://jupyter.org/">Jupyter Notebook</a> and based on Python programming language.
+Hence appropriate versions of Python and Jupyter notebook need to be installed in our machine to flag off the project.

 <p2>
   <h3><u>Facebook Prophet</u></h3>
   <a href="https://facebook.github.io/prophet/docs/quick_start.html">Prophet</a> is an open soruce forecasting tool by Facebook.
 It can be used for forecasting